Because menstrual products are a necessity, not a luxury.

 Select reproductive health workshops

-Some of our community service partners include:
+Some of our community service partners have included:

 Sanctuary Youth Centre